Visit Chattanooga has a fantastic lineup of tours available to WITS attendees. Spots will fill up quickly, so grab your ticket to WITS and register!

 Capacity: 12 per time slot

-Sip and savor your way across the city’s best rooftop bars, enjoying curated food and beverage tastings paired with skyline views and local flavor with Briana Garza, world class tour guide, mixologist, and foodie.
-Locations visited: Whiskey Thief, Highrail, Paloma Bar de Tapas, or Waymark (will visit 3).
+Sip and savor your way across the city’s best rooftop bars with Briana Garza, world-class tour guide, mixologist, and foodie, on this experience hosted by Chatt Taste Tours, a Black-owned local business.
+Enjoy curated food and beverage tastings paired with skyline views and local flavor as you visit three standout venues such as Whiskey Thief, Highrail, Paloma Bar de Tapas, or Waymark.

 Accessibility: Minimal Walking, driving to all destinations, not wheelchair accessible